What does the guaranteed wage guarantee?

 What is a guaranteed wage?

-A guaranteed wage is, simply put, a state-guaranteed reward for a certain type of work.
-In legal terminology, the more specific term “minimum level of guaranteed wages” is used to say that specific occupations have a legislated minimum wage (or salary) and that the employer is obliged to pay this.
+A guaranteed wage is, simply put, a government-guaranteed reward for a certain type of work.
+In legal terminology, the more specific term “minimum level of guaranteed wages” is used to say that specific professions have a legislated minimum amount of wages (or salary), which the employer is obliged to pay.

 Tip: We have described the difference between the guaranteed wage and the minimum wage in a separate article.